-(1) "Acceptable Hemp THC Level" means the sum of the statewide Measurement of Uncertainty plus the 0.300% delta-9-THC limit on a dry weight basis established in federal law, 7 U.S.C., and KRS Chapter 260.
+(1) "Acceptable Hemp THC Level" means the sum of the statewide Measurement of Uncertainty plus the 0.300% limit established in federal law, 7 U.S.C., and KRS Chapter 260.

 (2) "Cannabis":

 (a) Means the plant that, depending on its THC concentration level, is defined as either "hemp" or "marijuana."
 Cannabis is a genus of flowering plants in the family Cannabaceae of which Cannabis sativa is a species, and Cannabis indica and Cannabis ruderalis or subspecies thereof.
 Cannabis includes all parts of the plant, whether growing or not, including its seeds, resin, compounds, salts, derivatives, and extracts; and